damsalem/ext-hms-clock/README.md

 # Coding

 This was a good opportunity to figure out how to store state for extensions.
 ChatGPT pointed me in the direction of the chrome.storage API.

+Ideally, users would be able to use this extension across browsers, and by setting the color/time preference in the synced chrome storage, they wouldn't have to reset it every time they logged into a new browser.